GeoffreyOmollo/BulkyBook/README.md

-# Category List Project
+# BulkyBook Project
-> This is a Category Listing project developed in ASP.NET Core MVC (.NET 6)
+> This is a project which stores categories in a book-like manner.
+It is developed in ASP.NET Core MVC (.NET 6)

 ## Table of Contents
 * [General Info](#general-information)